agrc/gis.utah.gov/about/policy/license-disclaimer/index.md

 - an appropriate statement, reflecting this disclaimer be used on all products using SGID geospatial data as a source, and that a currency date and stewardship credit for the data be included on the map; and
 - standards-compliant and/or [search engine-optimized (SEO) metadata]({% link gis-data-sharing/metadata/index.md %}), where available, be included with any distribution of all geospatial data

+Please add attribution with a logo from our [media resources]({% link about/media/index.md %}) page.

 ## Disclaimer
 {: .text-left}